Abhishek-K-S/express-ts-bootstrap-bash/README.md

 ## Note
 1. Once installed, you can remove the folder 'default', which contains the script.
 2. The script can be copies to any folder and executed.
-The project always takes the name of the parent folder.
+The project always takes the name of the present working directory, not of parent directory.
 3. If the working directory already has a tscofig.json file, then it will be deleted and a new one is created.
 Other files are overwritten.
 4. "dist" folder contains all transpiled files aka JS files.